Rat Burana district

 Rat Burana (ราษฎร์บูรณะ, [râːt būːrānáʔ]) is one of the 50 districts (khet) of Bangkok, Thailand.
 The district is bounded by (clockwise from east to north) Phra Pradaeng of Samut Prakan province, Thung Khru, Chom Thong and Thon Buri districts of Bangkok while its north to east is Chao Phraya River with (clockwise) Bang Kho Laem and Yan Nawa districts across the river.

 History

 The area was settled as a frontier for Thonburi when King Taksin established Thonburi as the new capital.
 Later administration reform placed Rat Burana as an amphoe of Thonburi province.
 It was then moved to Nakhon Khuan Khan province (now Amphoe Phra Pradaeng) until the province was demoted to an amphoe of Samut Prakan province.
 It was then moved back to Thonburi province until Thonburi and Bangkok were merged.
 It is now a district of Bangkok.
 In 1998, part of Rat Burana left to form a new district, Thung Khru.

+The name Rat Burana literally translates to "restored by the people" (or "restored by the king" in another sense).
+Its name is after the local temple of the same name, located near the current district office along the mouth of Khlong Rat Burana Canal that empties to the Chao Phraya River.
+The old temple dating back to late Ayutthaya period.
+It is assumed that it was built around the year 1767 (contemporary with the second fall of Ayutthaya).

-The area of Rat Burana district in the past was orchards adjacent to the Chao Phraya River, Rat Burana people have a career as a farmer in areca palm cultivation and the thing that is famous here is Chompoo mamiao (ชมพู่มะเหมี่ยว; a variety of rose apple), which has a sweet crispy flavor.
+The area of Rat Burana district in the past was orchards adjacent to the Chao Phraya River, Rat Burana residents have a career as a farmer in areca palm cultivation (paired with betel of Talat Phlu in Thonburi district) and what used to be most famous was Chompoo mamiao (ชมพู่มะเหมี่ยว; a variety of rose apple), which had a sweet crispy flavor.